RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab05.md

 <img src="../images/import_yaml.png" width="900" />

-Then copy & paste the following into the YAML/JSON input text field and click Create:
+Then copy & paste the following into the YAML/JSON input text field and click Create,

 ```
 apiVersion: v1